 Medical underwriting is a process used by health insurance companies where they review your age, sex and health history to decide whether to offer individuals coverage, at what price and with what exclusions and limits.
 Each company has its own guidelines, and prior to Jan.
 1, 2014, may deny coverage or charge higher premiums based on this risk analysis.
 As of Jan.
-1, 2014, individual health insurance providers are no longer be legally permitted to refuse coverage or charge higher premiums due to such analysis.
+1, 2014, individual health insurance providers were no longer be legally permitted to refuse coverage or charge higher premiums due to such analysis.

 The facilities, providers and suppliers with which a health insurer or plan contracts to provide healthcare services.

 An informal term for the Affordable Care Act, so named for U.S. President Barack Obama, who promoted it.

 The period of time during which eligible individuals can enroll in a health plan.
-For 2015, the open enrollment period is Nov.
-15, 2014, through Feb.
-15, 2015.
 Individuals also may qualify for special enrollment periods as a result of certain major life changes, such as job loss, marriage or birth of a child.

 Healthcare providers who do not contract with that patient's health insurance or plan.
 Out-of-network copayments and coinsurance usually are more expensive than those for in-network providers.